Education in Karachi

 Karachi's educational system is divided into five levels: primary (grades one through five); middle (grades six through eight); high (grades nine and ten, leading to the Secondary School Certificate); intermediate (grades eleven and twelve, leading to a Higher Secondary School Certificate); and university programs at undergraduate and graduate level.

 Karachi has both public and private educational institutions from primary to university level.
 Most educational institutions are gender based from primary to university level.

 All academic education institutions are the responsibility of the provincial governments.
 The federal government mostly assists in curriculum development, accreditation and some financing of research.

 Districts Literacy Rate (10 Years and above)

-According to 2017 Census of Pakistan, Central is the most literate district among all the districts of Karachi and Sindh.
-Following is the literacy rate of 10 years and above population of the six districts of Karachi:
+According to 2023 Census of Pakistan, Central is the most literate district among all the districts of Karachi and Sindh.
+Following is the literacy rate of 10 years and above population of the seven districts of Karachi:

 Academic institutions

 Education in Karachi is divided into five levels: primary (grades one through five); middle (grades six through eight); high (grades nine and ten, leading to the Secondary School Certificate); intermediate (grades eleven and twelve, leading to a Higher Secondary School Certificate); and university programs leading to graduate and advanced degrees.
 Karachi has both public and private educational institutions.
 Most educational institutions are gender-based, from primary to university level.